aimo-mala/aimo-mala.github.io/_posts/2021-13-05-The-future-of-e-Commerce-is-heating up,-yet-are-we-offering-fluid-customer-experience?.markdown

 As ever, an exec. of startup has her/his own vision and planning for designing a e-commerce service how people will shop.
 In 2005 I was ~~shadowing~~ along a local seller how to post his domestic items to our Yahoo! audit platform while I was there as a researcher back then.
 In 2021, I'm ~~leading~~ to design a ~~cross-border e Commerce~~ service for a freight forwarding shipping startup as offering their customers to shop & ship at globe when some of brands will ~~not~~ ship to their regions/countries.
 This ever-changing eCommerce industry never ceases to surprise me, and there's always a LOT to learn!

 Each startup wants to ~~scale up~~ and generate more revenues.
 The foundation of our service is freight forwarding shipping, to ensure a ~~fluid~~ declaration & consolidation service, as it goes.
 But how to generate more services and revenues?
 Executives started to plan on shopping concierge, marketplace, cashback picks, coupons, one-click add to cart extension as we ~~forge~~ ahead.
-That does sound exciting,  and yet are we offering a fluid service experience? e-Commerce startups offers broader service options, it also made experiences more time-consuming, ~~fragmented~~ and ~~harder~~ to navigate.
+That does sound exciting,  and yet are we offering a fluid service experience?
+When a comprehensive ~~array~~ of services options have been offered, it also made customer experiences more time-consuming, ~~fragmented~~ and harder to navigate.

-> e-Commerce startups offers broader service options, it also made experiences more time-consuming, ~~fragmented~~ and ~~harder~~ to navigate.
+> When a comprehensive array of services options have been offered, it also made customer experiences more time-consuming, fragmented and harder to navigate.

 ![)]({{ site.baseurl }}/images/ insert-uir-pic-here.png)